wladston/Hombre/README.md

 for every dataset out there.

 ## License
-© 2015/07 Wladston Viana (wladston@wladston.net) under the BSD License.
+© 2015/07 Wladston Ferreira Filho under the BSD License.